dbrady/poodle/notes.md

   shelving this one for now.
 Hard to make a smart enough general template for formatting date spans, so for now it's okay to custom-code it.

+More dev goals today:

+* [X] `use_thick_pen` and friends should restore pen to previous state.
+Update: Yup, found several drawing methods that were depending on the pen state being left over from previous methods.
+Sadly, producing pixel-perfect, identical output still yields a PDF file with a different hash.
+Might be worth it someday to add an extra step to export the PDF as a very-high-resolution image (e.g. BMP or TIFF, but be sure to suppress any changeable metadata like timestamps) and then checksum the images.
+That way 2 PDFs that yield the same printed output would still look the same to the acceptance test plan.

+  At any rate, I can tick this off my bucket list: unit-testing code by holding two sheets of printed output over each other on a light table to visually inspect for differences.